 Description This reminds me of the abstract work of Adolph Gottlieb so I salute him with this photograph I produced by bending wire and spray paint.
 It turns out to have a very hopeful feeling about it.

-Here's what some people have said about my work:
+Here's some feedback about her work:

 “The colors in your abstract work are so vivid and alive – and then the black and white.
 Just lovely.
 Haunting.
 (Even the photographs tend towards the abstract: much tension there between a recognizable 'image' and our perception of the “purity” of lines and related spaces).
 It’s as if another consciousness were pulling at us as we look at the world.” – Jack Foley, Poet/Performer/Writer and Host of KPFA 94.1 FM’s “Cover to Cover” 3 PM (Pacific Time) on Wednesdays, in San Francisco